llmrisks/llmrisks.github.io/src/content/post/week2.md

 1. **Offensive Language**: Hate speech, profanity, sexual content, discrimination, etc

     Group 1 came up with 3 potential methods to prevent offensive language:
-    1. Filter out the offensive language related data manually, then perform finetuning.
+    - Filter out the offensive language related data manually, then perform finetuning.
-    2. Filter out the offensive language related data using other models and then perform finetuning.
+    - Filter out the offensive language related data using other models and then perform finetuning.
-    3. Generate prompts that might be harmful to finetune the model, keeping the context in consideration.
+    - Generate prompts that might be harmful to finetune the model, keeping the context in consideration.

-2. **Data Leakage**: Generating copyrighted/private, personally-identiﬁable information
+2. **Data Leakage**: Generating copyrighted/private, personally-identiﬁable information.

-    The reason we have the data leakage problem with LLMs is that the model might be trained on some copyrighted data.
-Since LLMs and other AIGC models such as Stable Diffusion have strong ability to memorize, imitate and generate, the generated contents will very likely contain copyrighted or personally-identifiable materials.
+    Coypright infringement (which is about the expression of an idea) is very different from leaking private information, but for purposes of this limited discussion we considered them together.
+Since LLMs and other AIGC models such as Stable Diffusion have strong ability to memorize, imitate and generate, the generated contents will very likely infringe on copyrights and may include sensitive personally-identifiable materials.
 There are already lawsuits accusing these companies regarding the copyright infringement issue (link, link).

-    Regarding the possible solutions, Group 2 viewed this from 2 perspectives.
+    Regarding the possible solutions, Group 2 viewed this from two perspectives.
 During the data preprocessing stage, companies such as OpenAI can collect the training data according to the license and also pay for the copyrighted data if needed.
 During the post-processing stage, commercial licenses and rule-based filters can be added to the model to ensure the fair use of the output content.
-For example, GitHub Copilot will block the generated suggestion if it has about 150 characters that exactly or nearly match the training data (link).
+For example, GitHub Copilot will block the generated suggestion if it has about 50 tokens that exactly or nearly match the training data (link).
 OpenAI takes a different strategy by asking the users to be responsible for using the generated content, including for ensuring that it does not violate any applicable law or these Terms (link).
+There are many cases currently working their way through the legal system, and it remains to be seen how courts will interpret things.

     However, the current solutions still have their limitations.
-For program and code, preventing data leakage might be relatively easy, but for image and text, this would be quite difficult, as it is quite difficult to build a good metric to measure if the generated data has a copyrighting issue.
+For program and code, preventing data leakage might be relatively easy [perhaps, but many would dispute this], but for image and text, this would be quite difficult, as it is quite difficult to build a good metric to measure if the generated data has a copyrighting issue.
 Maybe data watermarking can be a possible solution.

 3. **Contact Information Generation**: Directing users to unnecessarily email or call real people.